mariamalaa20/chain-of-responsibility-demo/README.md

-# 🧠 Strategy Support System
+# 🧠 Chain Of Responsibility Demo

 A Java-based customer support system implementing the **Chain of Responsibility** design pattern to handle various support requests like billing, technical issues, and general inquiries.
 This project demonstrates object-oriented design and software engineering principles in action.